psu13/mutable-hakyll/posts/three-for-three.md

 1. Downloads with tracks completely mislabeled in some way.

 So over the last ten years I have found myself still buying the occasional collections of physical media.
-This is especially true if ax CD (or set of CDs) costs _much much_ less than the comparable download, which happens a lot these days.
+This is especially true if a CD (or set of CDs) costs _much much_ less than the comparable download, which happens a lot these days.

 The result of all of this was that my house started to fill with the discarded husks of